-I am very fortunate to know some very inspiring women, in fact I am delighted to actually work alongside some of them.
-While thinking about what I would write for FEW it was obvious to me that actually, rather than talk about me and what I do, I should be talking about the women than inspire me on a daily basis to do more, do better and dream bigger.
+I am very fortunate to know some very inspiring women, in fact, I am delighted to actually work alongside some of them.
+While thinking about what I would write for FEW it was obvious to me that actually, rather than talk about me and what I do, I should be talking about the women that inspire me on a daily basis to do more, do better and dream bigger.

 Without further ado, here are women who encourage, support, and nurture other women to be who they want to be.

-This women!
+This woman!
 I could say so, so much about her.
 She is the mother of a beautiful little girl who no doubt will be as fiery and creatively beautiful as her mama.
 Jordan champions women in business, not only is she in the midst of a degree, but she manages events at Shakti Women, builds websites & social media packages for other clients, runs her own online store and blog Au Contraire Ma Mère AND is writing a book.
 Jordan is a force to be reckoned with, she believes in women, supporting women, growing women, reaching out to women and I am utterly blessed to get to work with her in any capacity.

 Here is a snippet from her ‘about’ section:

 I wanted to start a blog where, I could not only talk about my own experiences as mother and a freelance creative but also creative a place to document the mamas who are doing their thang and paving the way for the next generation of mothers, daughters and sisters.
 So on this blog you will find interviews, features, opinion pieces, lifestyle posts and whatever else I can wangle into these pages.